 We assign a Funding Structure score of baa2 to CRN, in line with its Macro-Adjusted score, to reflect the bank's limited reliance on market funding.
 CRN is predominantly retail funded.
-As of the end of June 2020, deposits accounted for around 71% of the bank's total funding, representing 97% of its gross loans.
+As of year-end 2020, deposits accounted for around 72% of the bank's total funding, representing 88% of its gross loans.
 The bank's regional identity adds a component of stability to its retail funding base, which has consistently grown over the years (see Exhibit 6).

-Most of CRN's wholesale funding mainly represents covered bonds (€1.5 billion) and ECB funding (€1.9 billion), all secured funding sources.
+Most of CRN's wholesale funding is composed of covered bonds (€1.7 billion) and ECB funding (€1.9 billion), all secured funding sources.
 ECB funding is primarily used to take advantage of its attractive terms, especially following the TLTRO III.
 In addition, CRN has tapped wholesale markets through a number of sustainable financing instruments, which form part of its sustainability framework (two €500 million sustainable mortgage covered bonds [November 2016 and May 2018] and a €100 million senior sustainable bond in June 2017).

-CRN's liquid banking assets accounted for 32.7% of its tangible banking assets as of the end of June 2020.
+CRN's liquid banking assets accounted for 37.9% of its tangible banking assets as of year-end 2020.
 We assign a Liquid Resources score of baa3 to the bank, in line with its Macro-Adjusted score, to reflect the level of encumbrance.
-Global monetary easing and related initiatives triggered by the coronavirus pandemic will help relieve liquidity pressures of banks.